Pharmaceutical manufacturing: Powder feeding in continuous manufacturing

 In continuous manufacturing, input raw materials and energy are fed into the system at a constant rate, and at the same time, a constant extraction of output products is achieved.
-The process performance is heavily dependent on stability of the material flowrate.
+The process's performance is heavily dependent on the stability of the material flowrate.
 For powder-based continuous processes, it is critical to feed powders consistently and accurately into subsequent unit operations of the process line, as feeding is typically the first unit operation.
 Feeders have been designed to achieve performance reliability, feed rate accuracy, and minimal disturbances.
 Accurate and consistent delivery of materials by well-designed feeders ensures overall process stability.
 Loss-in-weight (LIW) feeders are selected for pharmaceutical manufacturing.
-Loss-in-weight (LIW) feeders control material dispensing by weight at a precise rate, and are often selected to minimize the flowrate variability that is caused by change of fill level and material bulk density.
+Loss-in-weight (LIW) feeders control material dispensing by weight at a precise rate and are often selected to minimize the flowrate variability that is caused by change of fill level and material bulk density.
 Importantly, feeding performance is strongly dependent on powder flow properties.